Magnetic Island

 The level of cultural diversity witnessed in Magnetic Island was found to be above average when compared nationally for a number of language and cultural background related metrics

-Magnetic Island's cultural diversity was above average, with 7.3% speaking a language other than English at home and 27.6% born overseas.
-Christianity was the predominant religion, comprising 41.3%.
-Buddhism was overrepresented at 2.6%, compared to 0.9% in the rest of Queensland.
+Magnetic Island's cultural diversity was found to be above average, with 7.3% of its population speaking a language other than English at home and 27.6% born overseas.
+Christianity was the predominant religion on Magnetic Island as of 2016, comprising 41.3% of the population.
+Notably, Buddhism was overrepresented in Magnetic Island compared to the rest of Queensland, making up 2.6% versus 0.9%.

 Frequently Asked Questions - Diversity